websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ![Create custom groups of data fields in the Metadata Sets tab.](./documents-and-media-ui-reference/images/07.png)

-In the *Metadata Sets* tab, you can create groups of fields that can be added to Document Types.
-These Metadata Sets can be grouped in a hierarchy and can be used to create more complex Metadata Sets.
+In the *Metadata Sets* tab, you can define reusable groups of metadata fields that can be added to custom Document Types.
+These Metadata Sets are composed in the same way as Document Types, by dragging and dropping metadata fields into the designated drop zone.

 ![Use fields to create reusable Metadata Sets.](./documents-and-media-ui-reference/images/08.png)

-Once created, these sets can be used when creating or editing custom Document Types.
+Once created, Metadata Sets can be added to custom Document Types.
 See [Using Metadata Sets](./uploading-and-managing/managing-metadata/using-metadata-sets.md) for more information.

 ## Application Bar Settings